In This Article

 Be Aware of Your Body Fat Ratio

 Did you know that your body fat ratio can impact hormone health?
 Cabeca tells us that women who are under 12% body fat can experience significant hormone disruption and that the ideal percentage of body fat for women to encourage healthy hormone production is between 18% and 25%.
-The ideal/preferred waist-to-hip ratio for women from a health assessment standpoint is of 0.8.
+The ideal/preferred waist-to-hip ratio for women from a health assessment standpoint is 0.8.

-“Our fat/adipose tissue really functions like an endocrine organ,” she explained.
+“Our fat/adipose tissue really functions as an endocrine organ,” she explained.
 “It is there to protect us and to help us make hormones.
 With this in mind, too little body fat is not recommended for women, and too much body fat is equally unhealthy.”

 Exercise is vital to our immediate and long-term health, so we’re certainly not advising that you stop altogether.
 But you don’t need to spend all day in the gym either.
 Cabeca tells MyDomaine that excessive exercise can negatively impact hormone production and cause a phenomenon known as the athlete triad, which consists of disordered eating, decreased bone mineral density or osteoporosis, and amenorrhea or the absence of menstruation in a woman of reproductive age.